 "My soul can find no staircase to heaven unless it be through earths loveliness" Michelangelo

-It is there we often feel our most joyful, peaceful, and at home.
+In nature we often feel our most joyful, peaceful, and at home.
 In this rushed, complicated, and stressful civilized world we now live in we need that "fix" on a regular basis.
 The great naturalist John Muir said "When we try and pick out anything by itself, we find it hitched to everything else in the universe."
 He also said "Just one day spent in nature and we are rich forever."
-With all the days we have spent, we are rich beyond measure.
 We consider nature God's true cathedral, church, temple, and sanctuary in many ways.

 As we get older our love for nature and all things natural has only strengthened, expanded, and matured.
 We often describe dysfunctional life as claustrophobic: trapped, lost, and alone, but in nature we feel free, safe, and at home with family.
 Life and nature are so incredibly abundant, tenacious, diverse, and amazing that the love, peace and beauty are a joy to behold.

-Here is a link to another post to help feel the joy, awe, and wonder called Sacred Geometry Unfortunately our dear Mother/Father Nature is being assailed on many fronts and faces a number of dire emergencies.
-For information on pollution and other problems we need to address please click here.
+Here is a link to a very surprising post to help you feel the awe and wonder that is an intrinsic part of the natural world called Sacred Geometry Unfortunately our dear Mother/Father Nature is being assailed on many fronts and faces a number of dire emergencies.
+For information on pollution and other problems we need to address click here.

 We hope you will be inspired to do what you can to help all life and nature to thrive out of the deep sense of love and appreciation that we feel.
 We want to finish on a positive note with wise words of our favorite naturalist John Muir, a video series of Lee Stetson's inspiring portrayal of John Muir here, and images of Nature in all it's beautiful and majestic glory.